Oliver-Slape/Math/README.md

 ### The LCM in these lists is 30, therefore the LCM of 6 and 10 is 30.

 ## Probability.
-### Probability is the measure of the likelyhood that an event will occur.
-Probablility is quantified in numbers, ususally percentages or fractions.
+### Probability is the measure of the likelihood that an event will occur.
+Probability is quantified in numbers, usually percentages or fractions.
 ## Examples.
 ### What is the probability of having 7 when rolling two dice?
 There is 36 different possibilities that can occur.
 Such as 1,1 1,2 1,3 and so on.
 There is 6 of these possibilities containing a 7.
 These are 2,5 3,4 4,3 2,5 6,1 1,6.
-Probaility is generally expressed as a fraction of this format: P(chances/total).
+Probability is generally expressed as a fraction of this format: P(chances/total).
 Therefore, the probability of having a 7 when rolling two dice is P(6/36).
 This can be shortened into P(1/6).
 ### What is the probability of having at least a 2 when rolling two dice?
 Well again there is 36 possibilities.
 11 of these contain a 2. these are: 1,2 2,1 2,3 3,2 4,2 2,4 5,2 2,5 6,2 2,6 2,2.
 Therefore the probability of having at least one 2 when rolling two dice is P(11/36).
-## Independant events.
+## Independent events.
-### Independant events dont get effected from events that have happened before.
+### Independent events dont get effected from events that have happened before.
 This can also be quantified into probability.
-We can do this by multiplying the proabability of independant single events.
+We can do this by multiplying the probability of independent single events.
 ## Example
 ### What is the probability of rolling a 7 after rolling a 2?
 The probability for both of these we already know as P(1/6) and P(11/36).
-Because these two events happen independantly we have to multiply the Probabilities of the single events to get the Probability of two independant events.
+Because these two events happen independently we have to multiply the Probabilities of the single events to get the Probability of two independent events.
 This will be P(1/6) X P(11/36).
 P(1/6) X P(11/36) = P(11/216).